DaniCarmo/Elementary-Stars-p2/README.md

 1. Click the 'Settings' Tab.
 2. Scroll Down to the Git Hub Pages Heading.
-3. Select 'Master Branch' as the source.
+3. Select main branch as the source.
 4. Click the Save button.
 5. Click on the link to go to the live deployed page.
 Link to live wesbite: [South West Yoga](https://danicarmo.github.io/South-West-Yoga-P1/)